spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 ``--ifu_autocen``
   Switch to select whether or not to enable auto-centroiding of the extraction aperture for IFU point sources.
-Auto-centroiding works by median collapsing the IFU cube across all wavelengths and using DAOStarFinder to locate the brightest source in the field.
+Auto-centroiding works by median collapsing the IFU cube across all wavelengths (shortward of 26 microns where the MRS throughput becomes extremely low) and using DAOStarFinder to locate the brightest source in the field.
 Default is ``False``.

 ``--ifu_rfcorr``